Yale culinary tablets

-The Yale Culinary Tablets are a collection of four clay tablets containing various ancient Babylonian recipes.
+The Yale culinary tablets are a collection of four clay tablets containing various ancient Babylonian recipes.
 Three of the tablets are dated to around 1730 BCE, making them the oldest recipes in the world, while the fourth is dated to the much later Neo-Babylonian period.
-Pressumably, the tablets first found their way in to the Yale collection in around 1911 before starting to be deciphered in 1942.
+Presumably, the tablets first found their way in to the Yale collection c.
+1911 before starting to be deciphered in 1942.

 History

 The origin of the tablets and when they were first excavated is unknown, although it is believed that the tablets originally came from southern Mesopotamia.
 The tablets most likely made their way into the Yale collection in 1911 and they were first labelled in 1933 as "medical" texts.
 It wasn't until 1943 that the tablets were thoroughly examined by Assyriologist Mary Inda Hussey, with further help from Assyriologist Ferris Stephens and Hittitologist Albrecht Goetze.
 The tablets first appeared publicly in a 1985 Yale publication by the name of Early Mesopotamian Incantations and Rituals.
-The tablets were finally translated by French Assyrioligist Jean Bottéro for the German encyclopedia of Assyriology Reallexikon der Assyriologie.
+The tablets were finally translated by French Assyriologist Jean Bottéro for the German encyclopedia of Assyriology Reallexikon der Assyriologie.